demisto/content-docs/content-repo/extra-docs/articles/microsoft-auth-guide.md

     * Private Key -  The private key of the registered certificate

-### Authorize on Behalf of a User
+### Authorization Code flow
 Some Cortex XSOAR-Microsoft integrations (e.g., Microsoft Graph Mail Single User) require authorization on behalf of a user (not admin consent).
 For more information about this authorization flow, refer to the [authorization code flow](https://learn.microsoft.com/en-us/azure/active-directory/develop/v2-oauth2-auth-code-flow).

 To configure a Microsoft integration that uses this authorization flow with a self-deployed Azure application:

 1. Make sure the needed permissions are granted for the app registration, e.g., for Microsoft Graph User: API/Permission name `Directory.AccessAsUser.All` of type `Delegated`.
-2. The Redirect URI can direct any web application that you wish to receive responses from Azure AD.
+2. In your app click **Authentication > Platform configurations > Add a platform.** Choose **Web** and add Redirect URI: https://learn.microsoft.com/en-us/entra/identity-platform/quickstart-register-app#add-a-redirect-uri, The Redirect URI can direct any web application that you wish to receive responses from Azure AD.
 If you are not sure what to set, you can use `https://localhost`.
 3. Enter your client ID in the *ID* parameter field.
 4. Enter your client secret in the *Key* parameter field.
 5. Enter your tenant ID in the *Token* parameter field.